icssc/AntAlmanac/apps/cdk/README.md

   - S3 bucket for hosting the frontend (for staging and dev, prod is hosted on GitHub pages)
   - Route53 for routing requests from a domain to the frontend

-# Note About Env Variables
+# Note About environment Variables
 Env variables are used to determine what version of a stack to deploy.
 - If 'PR_NUM' exists, we deploy the staging version of a stack
   - If 'API_SUB_DOMAIN' is not 'dev', we deploy a staging version of the backend